anuj-dimri25/Random-Delay-and-Indirections/README.md

 # Random-Delay-and-Indirections
 Preserving privacy of the users using random delays and indirections.
 The random delays are introduced for each message in a time gap of 1-10 seconds.
 Each node can generate new message or forward the duplicate message which it received (after adding it's own random delay).

+# LOT OF REDUNDANT FILES.
+NEED TO UPDATE.

+# Simulators used

+Omnetpp, SUMO, VEINS

+24 hours Luxembourg city scenatio used.

 # To run network simulator-

 cd /Users/anujdimri/Downloads/simulations/hello-sumo/omnetpp-5.1.1 <br />